Anthropologist, social media guru, Icelandic nature and food enthusiast.

 The weather in Iceland in April

 Now we are reaching spring (which is quite ironic as April is the month that we celebrate Sumardagurinn fyrsti or The First Day of Summer).
 Unfortunately, in Iceland spring can mean rain.
-April is probably though one of the most unpredictable months.
-April can mean still, mild weather with sun and nice temperatures around 10° but also a snow storm.
-There is something we like to call Páskahret, which basically means Easter cold spell with heavy snow or rain which usually comes from nowhere put into one word.
-English sure is missing words for a lot of the Icelandic weather types.
+April is probably one of the most unpredictable months.
+April can bring mild weather with sun and nice temperatures around 10° Celsius, but it can also bring a snowstorm.
+There is something we like to call Páskahret, which basically means ‘Easter cold spell’ with heavy snow or rain which usually lands suddenly and by surprise!

 About 13 – 16 hours of daylight